JoySarkarBD/express-prisma-ts-app-boilerplate/readme.md

 export const createBlog = catchAsync(async (req: Request, res: Response) => {
   // Call the service method to create a new blog and get the result const result = await blogServices.createBlog(req.body);
-  // Send a success response with the created resource data ServerResponse(res, true, 201, 'Blog created successfully', result);
+  // Send a success response with the created blog data ServerResponse(res, true, 201, 'Blog created successfully', result);
 });